 In 1789, Kinzie lost his business in the Kekionga (modern Fort Wayne, Indiana) and had to move further from the western U.S. frontier.
 The U.S. was excluding Canadians from trade with the Native Americans in their territory.
-As the United States settlers continued to populate its western territory, Kinzie moved further west.
+Kinzie moved further west as the United States settlers continued to populate its western territory.

-Antoine Ouilmette was the first permanent white settler of Chicago building a cabin at the mouth of the Chicago River in July of 1790.
+Antoine Ouilmette was the first permanent white settler of Chicago to build a cabin at the mouth of the Chicago River in July of 1790.

-In 1800 Kinzie married again, to Eleanor Lytle McKillip.
-By the time they moved to Chicago, about 1803, they had a son, John H. Kinzie.
+In 1800 Kinzie married again to Eleanor Lytle McKillip.
+By the time they moved to Chicago in 1803, they had a son, John H. Kinzie.
 John H. was brought to Chicago by his fur-trading-friend-of-the-Indians father in 1804 when Fort Dearborn was just being completed.
-When John H. was 9 years old he witnessed the Fort Dearborn Massacre on August 15, 1812.
+When John H. was 9 years old, he witnessed the Fort Dearborn Massacre on August 15, 1812.